 Those memories are distinctly sweet to me despite the sticky floors and fruit flies.
 Home canning is certainly becoming a lost art; one more thing that is becoming resigned to the past.
 But really this post isn’t really about canning—its about preserving.
 What in life is worth preserving?
 I have been thinking about this question for several weeks now and there are a few things that are worth the effort of keeping and preserving for future generations.

 Food is love and recipes are one way in which love passes through generations.
-Whether its a special holiday recipe or a certain way of making raspberry jam, I think that taste is a powerful reminder of people, places, and happy days.
+Whether it is a special holiday recipe or a certain way of making raspberry jam, I think that taste is a powerful reminder of people, places, and happy days.
 I love seeing my mother's and grandmother's handwriting on old recipe cards.
 The best loved recipes are stained with use; a leftover dollop of butter or a sprinkling of sugar.

 Alongside the recipes are the dishes that we use to serve them in.
 My grandmother was a connoisseur of beautiful dishes.
 There were a set of dishes for each holiday.
 The apple dishes at Thanksgiving and the florals at Easter.
 I learned to love setting a table and having special dishes made the holiday feel different from the everyday.
 Every time the dishes come out, the happy memories emerge in fragments and daydreams.
 Stories begin with "Remember that Christmas when...?"
 Try adding one of these special dishes for birthdays or holidays into the mix at your house and see how they inspire memories.